-B.Tech Medical Electronics is a four-year engineering undergraduate course that deals with a combination of biology, medicine and engineering to design instruments and measures that address medical or health-related issues.
+B.Tech Medical Electronics is a four-year engineering undergraduate course that deals with a combination of biology, medicine, and engineering to design instruments and measures that address medical or health-related issues.
 There are many job roles available for fresh graduates such as biomechanics engineer, clinical engineer, bio instrumentation engineer, technical writer, etc. There's a growing need for medical electronics engineers due to the demand for the best and reliable health service.
-Gradutes have numerous job opportunities in sectors like healthcare, medical robotics, R&D and much more in both public and private sectors.
+Graduates have numerous job opportunities in sectors like healthcare, medical robotics, R&D, and much more in both the public and private sectors.

 According to Britannica “Medical electronics refers to the study of electronic tools and technologies used for health diagnosis and care.
 It is the design of medicine and biology-applied embedded systems.&rdquo

 In taking medical applications to the real world, sensors play a predominant role.
 Medical electronics engineers use sensing components such as airflow, temperature, humidity, pressure transducers, thermistors, etc., to incorporate medical solutions.
 Some subjects taught in B.Tech Medical Electronics in India are electronic circuits, control system engineering, microprocessor, microcontroller, biomedical instrumentation, etc. Medical electronics engineers' job scope in India is also increasing rapidly, as there are job opportunities in businesses, engineering institutions, universities, hospitals, pharmaceuticals, and research laboratories.

 Tools and Techniques used in B.Tech Medical Electronics Engineering are: